Aldaviva/CSxAPI/Readme.md

     - *Minimum endpoint software versions:* CE 9.7 and RoomOS 10.3
     - *Hardware:* Room, Board, Desk, SX, DX, or MX series are compatible
         - Tested on a Room Kit and a Room Kit Plus PTZ 4K
-        - WebSocket xAPI does not exist on C, CTS, E, EX, IX, MXP, or T series endpoints, therefore they are not compatible
+        - xAPI over WebSocket does not exist on C, CTS, E, EX, IX, MXP, or T series endpoints, therefore they are not compatible
     - *Configuration:* WebSocket protocol must be enabled
         - Enabled by default in endpoint software versions ≥ RoomOS 10.8
         - Enable by running `xConfiguration NetworkServices Websocket: FollowHTTPService` through SSH, Telnet, or an RS-232 serial connection (XACLI); the web admin site; or the XML HTTP API (TXAS)